GerlechJen/Pewlett-Hackard-Analysis/README.md

 ![image3](https://github.com/GerlechJen/Pewlett-Hackard-Analysis/blob/main/IMAGES/retiring_titles.png)

 * As seen from the table above, of the 72,458 employees likely to retire soon, about 70% of them are Senior Engineers and Senior Staff.
 The number of Senior Engineers retiring soon is  25,916  which represents 35.77% and the number of Senior Staff retiring soon is 24,926 which represents 34.4%.
+There were just 2 Managers who would be retiring soon.

-* The number of employees who are eligible for the mentorship programwas counted using the code below:
+* The number of employees who are eligible for the mentorship program was counted using the code below:

 ```SQL
 SELECT COUNT(emp_no)